 Other courses relating wholly or partly to Ukraine which may be studied as part of some of the above degrees include Literature and Memory and Crossroads of Culture: Language and Identity in the Literatures of Ukraine from Crimea to the Shtetls.

 At postgraduate level, Ukrainian can be taken as a language component of various taught M.A. and M.Res degree programmes at SSEES.

 University of Cambridge

-At undergraduate level, modules available to all students taking a degree in Modern and Medieval Languages include Introduction to the Language, Literature and Culture of Ukraine (SL9), Studies in Twentieth Century Ukrainian Literature and Film (SL10) and The History and Culture of Early Rus (SL2), and The Making of Ukraine: History and Culture of Early Modernity (SL3).
+At undergraduate level, modules available to all students taking a degree in Modern and Medieval Languages include Introduction to the Language, Literature and Culture of Ukraine (SL9), Studies in Twentieth Century Ukrainian Literature and Film (SL10), The History and Culture of Early Rus (SL2), and The Making of Ukraine: History and Culture of Early Modernity (SL3).

 Non-degree courses in Elementary, Intermediate and Advanced Ukrainian are also available, open to all members of the University.

 For further information on Ukrainian studies at Cambridge visit the Cambridge Ukrainian Studies website.

 At postgraduate level, the M.St. and M.Phil. degrees in Slavonic Studies include optional modules relating to the Ukrainian language.